0strezz/TECHCUP/README.md

 ```

-After succesfully running we proved the end points:
+After succesfully running we proved the endpoints:

 <br>